Chair (2026-2027)

 Email: chair.cpastudentsection@gmail.com

-Alzena Ilie is a fourth-year PhD student in the Clinical Psychology program at Dalhousie University in Halifax, NS.
-Her doctoral research focuses on developing and evaluating eLearning programs to train healthcare providers in pediatric insomnia and other sleep disorders.
-Her broader research interests include pediatric sleep in marginalized populations and in children with neurodevelopmental disorders.
+Alzena Ilie is a fifth-year PhD candidate in the Clinical Psychology program at Dalhousie University in Halifax, NS.
+Her doctoral research focuses on developing and evaluating eLearning programs to train healthcare providers to assess and treat pediatric insomnia and other sleep disorders, with a broader emphasis on improving access to sleep care for marginalized and neurodevelopmental populations.
 Alzena is also deeply engaged in student advocacy.
-In addition to serving as Chair of the CPA Student Section, she is the graduate student representative for the Department of Psychology and Neuroscience at Dalhousie University and the co-student representative on the Executive Board of the Association of Psychologists of Nova Scotia (APNS).
-Clinically, Alzena works with children and adolescents at the IWK Health Centre and Dalhousie Centre for Psychological Health, providing assessments and interventions for a range of concerns.
-Outside of her academic and clinical roles, she enjoys playing and teaching piano, traveling, exercising, and spending time with friends and family.
+In addition to serving as Chair of the CPA Student Section, she is the Student Representative for the CPA Board of Directors, and the President of the psychology and neuroscience graduate student association at Dalhousie University.
+Clinically, she works with children and adolescents at IWK Health and the Dalhousie Centre for Psychological Health, providing assessment and treatment for sleep concerns, neurodevelopmental conditions, and co-occurring emotional and behavioural difficulties.
+Outside of her academic and clinical roles, she enjoys playing and teaching piano, travelling, exercising and getting outside, and spending time with friends and family.

 Email: chairelect.cpastudentsection@gmail.com